-A New Patient appointment takes approximately 1 hour, which includes:
+A new Chiropractic patient appointment takes approximately 1 hour, which includes:

 Chiropractors help patients with:

 - Headaches and migraines

 Every patient is considered an individual, therefore they will be given a treatment plan according to their own needs.

 - Now accepting New Patients